sonuparit/DevOps-Practice/Kubernetes/Practice/Probes/README.md

    - Kubelet restarts the container.
    - Restart count increments, and normal startup repeats.

+5. **Probe recovery**
-5. **Probe recovery**\n   - When probes start passing again, readiness returns and the pod is eligible for traffic.
+    - When probes start passing again, readiness returns and the pod is eligible for traffic.

 ---